j2store/userguide/product_layout.md

 From the image you can see that there are many options available to set the price, image, size of the image and many more attributes.

+>CAUTION: SKU Show/Hide setting can be done in two places, i.e., in configuration setup and in product layout.
+Product layout setting will be given higher priority, i.e., if SKU is set to **Show** in configuration and again it is set to **Hide** in product layout, the configuration setting will be overridden and the SKU will be set to **Hide** as it is in product layout.

 Next image shows the filters.

 ![View_category_listing](product_layout_view_category_3.png)